ZhongRabbit/Genetic_Algorithm/README.md

     <li>&lt;&lt;Hidden Order: How Adaptation Builds Complexity&gt;&gt; by J. Holland.
 A rather old book, but the foundational building blocks haven't changed much since the book was published.</li>
     <li>&lt;&lt;Why We Get Sick: The New Science of Darwinian Medicine&gt;&gt; by R. Nesse.
 Evolutionary Medicine.
 A sobering perspective on modern human life.</li>
     <li>&lt;&lt;Psychology: An Evolutionary Approach&gt;&gt; by S. Gaulin and D. McBurney.
 More of a textbook.</li>
     <li>&lt;&lt;The Ancestor's Tale&gt;&gt; by R. Dawkin.
 A remarkable mind.
 Out of many insightful notes, Dawkin posed the question of "Can evolvability also be evolved?
-Can organisms evolve in their ability to adapt?"</li>
+Can organisms evolve in their ability to adapt?"
+This is akin to asking the question of "can nature tune hyper parameters for genetic algorithms"?</li>
 </ul>

 <hr>